 Student Application Process

 Any student who is dual enrolling in a class must first receive approval from the high school administration or counselor.
 Upon approval, the student must complete the steps listed below to apply for the Baker College Running Start Program.

 Fill out the Dual Enrollment Registration and Payment Form (for Public School or Home School students) or the Non-Public Dual Enrollment Registration and Payment Form (for Non-Public School students).
-This form serves as a registration form; as such it is very important that all fields be filled out accurately.
-The application also serves as the agreement with the high school and principal approval (signature) as required by the MDE.
-Students must have approval from the high school if they 1) expect to receive both high school and college credit and 2) if they expect the school to pay for the course.
+This form serves as a registration form and as the agreement with the high school and principal approval (signature) as required by the MDE.
+Students must have approval from their high school if they expect to receive both high school and college credit and if they expect the school to pay for the course.

-If the school will not pay for the course; however, approves the student for taking college classes for college credit then the student may enroll and will be charged the dual enrollment rate ($120 per credit for 2018-2019 school year).
+If the school will not pay for the course; however, approves the student to take college classes for college credit, then the student may enroll and will be charged the dual enrollment rate ($122 per credit for the 2019-2020 school year).